 - salt and pepper to taste

-- In the same nonstick skillet, crack open and fry the eggs to your liking, about 2-3 minutes.
+- In a nonstick skillet, crack open and fry the eggs to your liking, about 2-3 minutes.
 Transfer fried eggs to a plate.
 Now add the cooked rice and cooked pulled pork to the skillet and heat for about 2-3 minutes.

 - Chop the sweet plantains and fold into the rice on the skillet.
 Add soy sauce and salt & pepper to taste.
 Stir until all is well combined.